graalvm/graalvm-demos/graalwasm/graalwasm-starter/README.md

 # GraalWasm Quick Start

-This demo illustrates how GraalWasm can be used to embed a WebAssembly module in a Java application.
+A minimal Java application that embeds a WebAssembly module with GraalWasm.

 ## Preparation